Sensu Go release notes

 true.
 See the check reference for more information.

-- Sensu now provides enterprise-only support for using Microsoft Active Directory as an external authentication provider.
+- Sensu now provides license-activated support for using Microsoft Active Directory as an external authentication provider.
 Read the authentication guide to configure Active Directory, and check out the getting started guide for more information about licensing.

 - The dashboard now features offline state detection and displays an alert banner in the event that the dashboard loses connection to the backend.